nutechsoftware/alarmdecoder-smartthings/README.md

 8. Press Save
 * notes
     1. If the AlarmDecoder Web App restarts it will loose subscriptions.
 It may take 5 minutes to restore PUSH notification.
-    2. Updating the **AlarmDecoder** device settings on the phone app or web-based IDE will force a new subscription.
+    2. Updating the **AlarmDecoder UI** device settings on the phone app or web-based IDE will force a new subscription.

 ## Known Issues